-- 1. Insert the CD into your computer then locate and run the setup.exe file on the CD and follow the on-screen prompts. - 2.
+- 1. Insert the CD into your PC or Mac then locate and run the setup.exe file on the CD and then follow the on-screen prompts. - 2.
 If a security warning appears, click 'Install' to continue with the installation. - 3.
 Once installation is complete, proAIS2 will launch automatically and a start menu folder and shortcut will be created for future use.